-The Youth Ministry Leadership Team strives to create a network of NAB youth leaders, connect students from across the conference, and connect student ministries to overseas projects and ministries.
-A triennial conference, The Summit, connects youth leaders together.
-A triennial youth conference / mission trip, The Gathering, connect students across the US and Canada and provides an opportunity to serve.
+The Youth Ministry Leadership Team strives to create a network of NAB youth leaders, connect students from across the conference, and link student ministries to overseas projects and ministries.
+Every three years, youth leaders are given the chance to connect and rejuvenate at The Summit.
+Students take part in The Gathering, a triennial youth conference / mission trip that connects students across the US and Canada and provides an opportunity to serve.
 Click here to subscribe to the YMLT email newsletter!